 Experiencing the Sourtoe Cocktail

 So how does one join the Sourtoe Cocktail Club?
-Between 9:00 and 11:00 PM each night you can purchase a shot of alcohol (40-proof minimum for obvious reasons – vodka, gin, whisky although Yukon Gold is recommended) and sit with the Captain.
+Between 9:00 and 11:00 PM each night you can purchase a shot of alcohol (40-proof minimum for obvious reasons – vodka, gin, whisky although Yukon Gold is the preference) and sit with the Captain.
 He (or she depending on the night) records your name and address, all while a black toe stares at you from on top of a pile of coarse salt.
 The Captain then swears you in and reminds you that:

 you can drink it fast, you can drink it slow but your lips have got to touch the toe!